avaneev/prvhash/README.md

 	const uint64_t ph = *hc ^ ( Seed >> 32 ); // Mix hash word with the internal entropy.
 	Seed ^= ph ^ msgw; // Mix the internal entropy with hash word's and message's entropy.
 Entropy feedback.
-	*hc = (uint32_t) ph; // Store the updated hash word. lcg += Seed; // Add the internal entropy to the "lcg" variable (both random).
+	*hc = (uint32_t) ph; // Store the updated hash word. lcg += Seed + msgw2; // Mix in the internal entropy, and an additional message.
 Truncation is possible.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the